leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ###### 4 - Target data range
 The target data range is the area of the sheet where report formulas are allowed to insert or extract data to/from the report.

-##### 3.3.2 - Worksheet Definitions area
+##### 3.3.2 - Worksheet Definitions Area

-INTERJECT reports have a sort of “behind the scenes” section at the top of each worksheet where all the spreadsheet configuration is kept.
-This area is colored differently from the rest of the report and hidden from the end user using Excel’s Freeze Panes option.
+INTERJECT reports have a sort of “behind the scenes” section at the top of each worksheet where all the spreadsheet configuration details are kept.
+This area is colored differently from the rest of the report and hidden from the end user using the INTERJECT jFreezePanes() function.
 While this section is typically hidden from the end user, those who build reports will typically spend much of their time configuring the worksheet functionality in this section.
 Once we unhide the section by [**unfreezing the panes**](), this is what the report looks like.

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-3/02.png)